Please read these terms and conditions before entering BAFTA's online competition.

 The competition is run on behalf of and by British Academy of Film and Television Arts (BAFTA).
 All entries must be made in accordance with the following competition Terms & Conditions.

 Terms & Conditions

-The prize draw is open to over 18s only and excludes employees of any company or organisation associated with the prize draw (including without limitation the British Academy of Film and Television Arts) and their families; the agents of any of the above companies or organisations, their employees and the families of their employees; or any other person associated with this prize draw.
+The prize draw is open to all except employees of any company or organisation associated with the prize draw (including without limitation the British Academy of Film and Television Arts) and their families; the agents of any of the above companies or organisations, their employees and the families of their employees; or any other person associated with this prize draw.

 All entry instructions form part of the terms and conditions, which, by taking part, all entrants will be deemed to have accepted.

 Entrants must be 18 or older, due to the alcohol content in the prize.

 Only one entry per person.
 No purchase necessary.

 The closing date for the draw to win the tickets is 12:00 (BST) on Monday 20 May 2013.
 The winner will be picked according to the quality of their entry.
 The winner will be notified by telephone or email.